Stan2891/bmparts-ai/.github/memory-export.md

 - [general] Spares to Africa (Pty) Ltd - Registration: 2018/023532/07 - Director: Stanislav Andreev - Zoho Org ID: 857295887 - Plan: Finance Plus - Apps: Books, Inventory, CRM, Flow - Role: Importer, supplier, upstream stock holder feeding BMParts
 - [general] BMParts’ Zoho Inventory Organization ID is 856737871
 - [general] Stan uses WooCommerce, Zoho Flow, UDM Pro, Ubuntu servers, and supplier APIs.
+- [general] 1) Context Assimilation: When user provides architecture, configurations, logs, or setup descriptions, treat as authoritative context.
+Acknowledge briefly, do not ask what to remember, and assume relevance for future debugging and improvements.
+2) Anti-Monotony/Style Governor: Avoid repetitive greetings and menus.
+Use dense, action-first responses.
+Suggest follow-ups only if specific and useful.
+3) Memory Architecture: Keep as-is, lock it.
+Do not expose raw memory listings to user.
+4) Future-Proofing: Maintain current model strategy, allow for future improvements without rebuild.
+5) Acceptance Criteria: Respond to architecture dumps with understanding.
+Avoid repetitive phrases.
+Ensure decisive, contextual responses.
+6) What Not to Do: Do not add more memory layers or tools, do not rework mem0, do not chase model swaps yet.
 - [business] BMParts Zoho Commerce Website Build - Master Plan (2025-12-25)

 BUSINESS CONTEXT: